aurascoper/Biofilms/README.md

 Usage:

 Load the dataset for subcellular locations (e.g., subcellular_locations.tsv).
-Run the decision tree to analyze fitness functions of microbial populations under gamma radiation and thorium interactions. biofilms.R
+Run the decision tree to analyze fitness functions of metagenomic analyses for screening of extremophilic microbials under gamma radiation and thorium interactions.

-Simulates the biofilm growth dynamics of multiple species exposed to radiation.
+biofilms.R Simulates the biofilm growth dynamics of multiple species exposed to radiation.
 Includes nutrient uptake and species-specific motility models.

 Usage: